 Climate change at least twice more than predicted on the water cycle

-A research group from the University of New South Wales has involved changing patterns of salt in the ocean to assess that somewhere in the range of 1970 and 2014, at least twice more freshwater moved from the equator to the poles than our climate models predicted- - giving us visions regarding how the global water cycle is expanding all in all.
+A research group from the University of New South Wales has studied changing patterns of salt in the ocean to assess that between 1970 and 2014, at least twice as much freshwater moved from the equator to the poles as our climate models predicted.
+This gives us visions regarding how the global water cycle is expanding overall.

 Climate change draws up our chance of both heavy rains and outrageous droughts.
 Yet, why - and how - is that?
 Aren't the two disconnected?

-Increasing temperatures pushing significantly more freshwater towards poles than climate models earlier expected.
+Increasing temperatures push significantly more freshwater towards the poles than climate models earlier expected.

 Climate change at least twice more than predicted on the water cycle

-A UNSW Sydney-led study shows at least twice more freshwater has moved from warm to cold areas of the Earth than our climate models predicted- meaning more extensive changes to the global water cycle.
+A UNSW Sydney-led study shows that at least twice as much freshwater has moved from warm to cold areas of the Earth as our climate models predicted, meaning more extensive changes to the global water cycle.

-The global water cycle - that is, the consistent movement of freshwater between the clouds, land, and the ocean- assumes a significant part in our day-to-day routines.
+The global water cycle—the consistent movement of freshwater between clouds, land, and the ocean—plays a significant role in our daily routines.
 This sensitive system transports water from the ocean to the land, making our environment livable and soil fertile.

 However, increasing global temperatures have been making this system more extreme: water moves from dry areas to wet regions, making droughts deteriorate in parts of the globe while heightening rainfall circumstances and flooding in others.
 Wet regions are getting wetter, and dry regions are getting drier.

-Recently, changes to the cycle have been challenging to observe, with around 80% of worldwide rainfall and evaporation occurring over the ocean directly.
+Changes to the cycle have been challenging recently.
+Around 80% of worldwide rainfall and evaporation occur directly over the ocean.

 Findings show two and four times more freshwater has moved than climate models predicted.

-However, another UNSW-led study, published in Nature, has involved changing salt patterns in the ocean to assess how much ocean freshwater has moved from the equator to the poles beginning around 1970.
-The results show that somewhere in the range of two and four times more freshwater has moved than climate models predicted- giving us bits of knowledge regarding how the global water cycle is intensifying all in all.
+The results show that two to four times more freshwater has moved than climate models predicted, giving us knowledge regarding how the global water cycle is intensifying.

 The movement of freshwater from warm to cold regions forms the largest part of water transport.
-Their findings illustrate the bigger changes occurring in the global water cycle.
+The researchers' findings illustrate the larger changes occurring in the global water cycle.

 The group arrived at their findings by examining observations from three historical data sets covering 1970-2014.